 - 2017 Co-produced Shooting it Like a Woman a BBC World Service Radio documentary looking at the fortunes of women behind the camera in the Nigerian film industry.
 It featured as part of the BBC’s 100 Women Series.
 Curated the British Council’s UK/Nigeria Film Connections programme.
 A showcase of UK films were screened and filmmaker workshops facilitated at the Africa International Film Festival.
 Films reviews on BBC Radio 4 about the work of Ousmane Sembene, Jafar Panahi and Rungano Nonyi.

-- During 2014 – 2015 I produced, South Africa at 20: The Freedom Tour, a collaboration between the leading UK African film festivals such as Film Africa, Africa in Motion and Afrika Eye.
-This BFI Funded programme was host at over 100 venues and events across the UK.
+- 2014 – 2015 Produced South Africa at 20: The Freedom Tour, a collaboration between the leading UK African film festivals such as Film Africa, Africa in Motion and Afrika Eye.
+This BFI Funded programme was hosted at over 100 venues and events across the UK.

-- From 2011 – 2015 I curated Islington Borough Council’s Black History Month film programme at King’s Place.
+- 2011 – 2015 Curated Islington Borough Council’s Black History Month film programme at King’s Place.

 - 2014 Released second publication The Nigerian Filmmaker’s Guide to Success: BEYOND NOLLYWOOD.
 In 2011, I wrote my first book The Black British Filmmaker’s Guide to Success: Finance Market and Distribute Your Film.
 Both books serve as cultural specific guides.